jazzed28/Basketball-League-Web-App/README.md

 At first, I need to set up database structure.
 And using mock up tools like Sketch/Balsamiq Mockups I can do prototyping and planning out what I should do next.

+After some research there will be limitation on using mangoDB as a main database.
+It should be more schemed well before starting this work.